odea-project/qAlgorithms/report/report.md

 A manual control of the affected bins showed that most of them had the majority of their points at the edges of the bin.
 One bin showed a very even distribution of points in mz.
-While there is a subjective bias to such a judgement, all bins with a DQS less than 0.5 do not show the behaviour that would be expected of good bins.
+While there is a subjective bias to such a judgment, all bins with a DQS less than 0.5 do not show the behavior that would be expected of good bins.

 **7) Correctly Separated Point Within Critical Distance**